 “We know that the biological clock regulates mood in humans.
 If an imprinting mechanism similar to the one that we found in mice operates in humans, then it could not only have an effect on a number of behavioral disorders but also have a more general effect on personality,” study coauthor Douglas McMahon, a professor of Biological Sciences at Vanderbilt University, said in a statement.
 “It’s important to emphasize that, even though this sounds a bit like astrology, it is not: it’s seasonal biology!”

-People with June birthdays are less likely to experience Seasonal Affective Disorder compared to those born in the winter, research reveals.
-Like spring babies, summer babies are prone to optimism, or hyperthymic personalities, but they are also more susceptible to cyclothymia, or rapidly shifting moods.
-But in a good way—people born in June are at generally low risk for mental illnesses like depression and schizophrenia.
+People with June birthdays are less likely to experience seasonal affective disorder compared to those born in the winter, research reveals.
+Like spring babies, summer babies are prone to optimism, or hyperthymic personalities, but they’re also more susceptible to cyclothymia, or rapidly shifting moods.
+But in a good way — people born in June are at generally low risk for mental illnesses like depression and schizophrenia.
 So they have mood swings, sure, but they’ve got them totally under control.

 June Babies Are More Likely To Win Nobel Prizes